Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </article>

  <article class="section-content">
-<h2 id="type8">Enneagram Type 8 - The Challenger: Assertive Communication for Impact</h2>
+## Enneagram Type 8 - The Challenger: Assertive Communication for Impact

 <p>Eights value strength, power, and control.
 They are assertive, direct, and confident.</p>